bgachara/bgachara.github.io/posts/pl.md

 - Type Inference.
 / buffer overflows, out-of-bound array access, dangling pointers.

-*What is the standard library of a language*
+- *What is the standard library of a language*

-*How do you know when a programming language is taking advantage of modern HPC* *What and How important are programming paradigms* *Regular vs Context-free languages*
+- *How do you know when a programming language is taking advantage of modern HPC*

+- *What and How important are programming paradigms*

+- *Regular vs Context-free languages*

-*Clear understanding of Static Analysis*
+- *Clear understanding of Static Analysis*

-*Cost of runtime safety checks and garbage collection*
+- *Cost of runtime safety checks and garbage collection*

+- *What is hidden control flow??(someonefindmeziggg!)*

 - Control Structures.
     - Direct sequencing.